Lopez-andres/Lopez-andres/README.md

-# 👋 Hi!
+# 👋Hi!
 I'm Andrés

-🎓 **University student passionate about programming.**
+🎓 University student passionate about programming and databases.
-I’m currently in my **third semester**, specializing in **Java**, while also solidifying my knowledge of **C, C++, and Python** through a **Udemy** course.
+I’m currently in my fourth semester, specializing in Java, while also enhancing my skills in C, C++, and Python through a Udemy course.

+📊 Additionally, I’m delving into database management with PostgreSQL, building a strong foundation for creating efficient, scalable backend systems.

-I consider myself a **self-taught learner** who loves exploring new technologies shaping the digital world.
-I'm always looking for opportunities to improve my skills and deepen my understanding of key tools in the tech industry.
+I’m a self-taught learner who thrives on exploring innovative technologies and solving real-world problems.
+Constantly seeking opportunities to grow, I aim to master the tools shaping the tech industry.
 ---

 ## 🛠 Skills